aashil2495/azure-infra-terraform-lab/README.md

 1. **Access Azure DevOps**:
    - Navigate to [Azure DevOps](https://dev.azure.com/itm9).
-   - Create a new project (e.g., `cicd-demo01`) or select an existing one.
+   - Create a new project or select an existing one.

 2. **Set Up Repository**:
    - Go to **Repos** in your Azure DevOps project.